Louis XIV: Edict of Fontainebleau

 Louis decided to persecute Protestants and revoke the 1598 Edict of Nantes, which awarded Huguenots political and religious freedom.
 He saw the persistence of Protestantism as a disgraceful reminder of royal powerlessness.
 After all, the Edict was the pragmatic concession of his grandfather Henry IV to end the longstanding French Wars of Religion.
 An additional factor in Louis's thinking was the prevailing contemporary European principle to assure socio-political stability, cuius regio, eius religio ("whose realm, his religion"), the idea that the religion of the ruler should be the religion of the realm (as originally confirmed in central Europe in the Peace of Augsburg of 1555).

 Responding to petitions, Louis initially excluded Protestants from office, constrained the meeting of synods, closed churches outside of Edict-stipulated areas, banned Protestant outdoor preachers, and prohibited domestic Protestant migration.
 He also disallowed Protestant-Catholic intermarriages to which third parties objected, encouraged missions to the Protestants, and rewarded converts to Catholicism.
 This discrimination did not encounter much Protestant resistance, and a steady conversion of Protestants occurred, especially among the noble elites.

 In 1681, Louis dramatically increased his persecution of Protestants.
 The principle of cuius regio, eius religio generally also meant that subjects who refused to convert could emigrate, but Louis banned emigration and effectively insisted that all Protestants must be converted.
 Secondly, following the proposal of René de Marillac and the Marquis of Louvois, he began quartering dragoons in Protestant homes.
-Although this was within his legal rights, the dragonnades inflicted severe financial strain on Protestants and atrocious abuse.
+While legally sanctioned, the dragonnades subjected Protestants to severe financial ruin and atrocious abuse.
 Between 300,000 and 400,000 Huguenots converted, as this entailed financial rewards and exemption from the dragonnades.

 Protestant peasants rebelled against the officially sanctioned dragonnades (conversions enforced by dragoons, labeled "missionaries in boots") that followed the Edict of Fontainebleau.

 On 15 October 1685, Louis issued the Edict of Fontainebleau, which cited the redundancy of privileges for Protestants given their scarcity after the extensive conversions.
 The Edict of Fontainebleau revoked the Edict of Nantes and repealed all the privileges that arose therefrom.
 By his edict, Louis no longer tolerated the existence of Protestant groups, pastors, or churches in France.
 No further churches were to be constructed, and those already existing were to be demolished.
 Pastors could choose either exile or secular life.
 Those Protestants who had resisted conversion were now to be baptised forcibly into the established church.